In this blog, we’ll talk about the best places to sell used IT equipment.

 Rockstar addon: You’re looking for a full-service vendor.
 One who shows up, breaks down the data center, ships it out, and sells the equipment for top dollar.

-Focus on a turnkey approach with pays money back to the company.
+Focus on a turnkey approach which pays maximal returns back to the company.

 Close the deal